gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Need to make standard 'build', 'check' lifecycle tasks available too.

 # Milestone 2

+## Story: Allow library binaries to be used as input to other libraries

+This story add support for using a library which has dependencies on other libraries.

+Given a library `a` that uses another library `b` as input:

+- When compiling a binary that uses library `a`, then include the exported headers for library `a` but not the headers for library `b`.
+- The link-time files of a shared library `a`, are the link binaries for shared library `a` only (the `.so` or the `.lib` file).
+- The link-time files of a static library `a`, are the link binaries for static library `a` (the `.a` or `.lib` file) and the link-time files of its direct dependencies.
+- The runtime files of a shared library `a`, are the runtime binaries for shared library `a` (the `.so` or the `.dll` file) and the runtime files of its direct dependencies.
+- The runtime files of a static library `a`, are the runtime files of its direct dependencies.

+### Open issues

+- Need to apply conflict resolution as we can't include the static and shared binaries for a given library at link time.

+## Story: Simplify configuration of a binary based on its properties

+- Add a `DomainObjectCollection` sub-interface with method `all(map, action)`.
+This method is equivalent to calling `matching(predicate, action)`, where `predicate` is a spec that selects all objects whose property values equal those specified in the map.
+This method can be used to do delayed configuration of the elements of the collection.
+- Change `NativeComponent.binaries` and `BinariesContainer` to provide implementations of this interface.

+### User visible changes

+    apply plugin: 'cpp-lib'

+    libraries {
+        main {
+            // Defaults for all binaries for this library binaries.all {
+                …
+            }
+            // Defaults for all shared library binaries for this library binaries.all(type: SharedLibraryBinary) {
+                …
+            }
+            // Defaults for all binaries built by Visual C++ binaries.all(toolchain: toolchains.visualCpp) {
+                …
+            }
+            // Defaults for all shared library binaries built by Visual C++ binaries.all(toolchain: toolchains.visualCpp, type: SharedLibraryBinary) {
+                …
+            }
+        }
+    }

+    binaries.all(name: 'mainSharedLibrary') {
+        …
+    }

+    binaries.all(type: NativeBinary) {
+        …
+    }

+### Open issues

+- Roll out the predicate methods to other containers.
+- Need to deal with things like 'all versions of visual C++', 'all toolchains except visual C++', 'visual C++ 9 and later', 'gcc 3' etc.
+- Need to deal with things like 'all unix environments', 'all windows environments', etc.

+## Story: Convenient configuration of tasks for binaries and components

+This story defers configuration of the tasks for a binary or component until after the object has been fully configured.

+- Change the C++ plugin to create the tasks for each native binary after the binary has been configured.
+- Change the C++ plugin to create the tasks for each component after the tasks for the binary have been configured.
+- Remove the convention mappings from the C++ plugin.

+### Open issues

+- Some way to configure the tasks for a binary and publication.

 ## Story: Incremental compilation for C and C++